quii/learn-go-with-tests/math.md

 ```
 PASS
-ok  	github.com/gypsydave5/learn-go-with-tests/math/v10/clockface	0.007s
+ok  	clockface	0.007s
 ```

 ### Refactor

 If we're going to use `roughlyEqualFloat64` in _one_ of our radians tests, we should probably use it for _all_ of them.
-That's a nice and simple refactor.
+That's a nice and simple refactor, which will leave things [looking like this](https://github.com/quii/learn-go-with-tests/tree/main/math/v10/clockface).

 <!--
 end of v10